Eschatologue/CM_wiki/docs/lore/antares/life.md

 ## Biology

-Antares is primarily inhabited by various humanoid races known as *Ordinaire*, which include Elves, Dwarves, Halflings, Gnomes, and, most commonly, Humans.
+Antares is primarily inhabited by various humanoid races known as *Ancient*, which include Elves, Dwarves, Halflings, Gnomes, and, most commonly, Humans.
 However, London humans are considered distinct by Gallian scholars, referred to as *Abhumans*.

 Beyond these races, god-like beings or dragons called Aeginae once roamed the continent before mysteriously vanishing thousands of years ago.
-While most *Ordinaire* and *Abhumans* live within the protective Citadel Cities, the wilderness is stalked by Aberrations that prey upon them.
+While most *Ancient* and *Abhumans* live within the protective Citadel Cities, the wilderness is stalked by Aberrations that prey upon them.

 ## Civilisation

-Ancient civilisations predating the *Ordinaire* have largely faded into obscurity.
+Ancient civilisations predating the *Ancient* have largely faded into obscurity.
 Discoveries hint at a lost society called the *Precursors*, believed to have come from a place known as '**Eridu**'.
 However, the First Rapture erased much of their knowledge, pushing nearly all life to the edge of extinction.

 ### Politics